octobercms/docs/help-console.md

 <a name="console-updating" class="anchor" href="#console-updating"></a>
 ## Console updating

-There are two ways to update October - via Composer and via the Update Gateway.
-Updating October via Composer will connect to the repository and pull updates for the core and any other composer installed packages.
+There are two ways to update OctoberCMS - via Composer and via the Update Gateway.
+Updating OctoberCMS via Composer will connect to the repository and pull updates for the core and any other composer installed packages.

     composer update

-Updating October via the Update Gateway will connect to the October gateway and update the core and all installed plugins.
+Updating OctoberCMS via the Update Gateway will connect to the OctoberCMS gateway and update the core and all installed plugins.

     php artisan october:update

 <a name="utility-commands" class="anchor" href="#utility-commands"></a>
 ## Utility commands

-October includes a number of Artisan utility commands.
+OctoberCMS includes a number of Artisan utility commands.

 `cache:clear` - clears the application, twig and combiner cache directories.
 Example: